Home AI/ML Domain Adaptation for Time-Series Anomaly Detection: Complete Implementation Guide with Full Training Scripts

 Adjusting Model Dimensions

-If your sensor data has a different number of channels, you only need to change num_features in config.py.
-The model automatically adjusts.
-For different sampling rates, adjust window_size—as a rule of thumb, your window should span roughly one “cycle” of the normal operating pattern.
-For a machine cycling every 5 seconds sampled at 100 Hz, use window_size=500.
-For slow processes (daily patterns at hourly sampling), use window_size=24.
+For data with a different number of channels, only num_features in config.py needs to change.
+The model adjusts automatically.
+For different sampling rates, the window_size should be adjusted; as a rule of thumb, the window should span roughly one cycle of the normal operating pattern.
+For a machine cycling every 5 seconds sampled at 100 Hz, window_size=500 is appropriate.
+For slow processes such as daily patterns at hourly sampling, window_size=24 is appropriate.

 Handling Class Imbalance

-Real anomaly data is heavily imbalanced—often 1% anomalies or less.
-Three strategies that work well with this codebase:
+Real anomaly data is heavily imbalanced, often with anomaly rates of 1 percent or less.
+Three strategies are effective within this codebase.

 2. Focal loss: Down-weights easy negatives.
 Replace the BCE in AnomalyDetectionLoss.